BaohongGuo/afivo-pic/README.md

     git pull
     git submodule update

-And then type `make' in the respective program to compile again.
+And then type `make` in the respective program to compile again.